patrickbloomingdale/AirBnB-Data-Analysis-Austin-TX/README.md

 - Share my insights with stakeholders.

 ### Libraries
-- import pandas as pd
+- pandas as pd
-- import numpy as np
+- numpy as np
 - from collections import defaultdict
-- import calendar
+- calendar
-- import datetime
+- datetime
-- import seaborn as sns
+- seaborn as sns
-- import matplotlib.pyplot as plt
+- matplotlib.pyplot as plt
 - #make sure plots render within the notebook
 - %matplotlib inline
 - from matplotlib import pyplot